 All it takes to use these cost-effective ATX power supplies is a bit of rewiring.

-On to rewiring.
 The power supply will have a large 20- or 24-pin molded plastic connector on it.
 You’ll want to take the green wire from that connector and cut it off, reasonably close to the connector to give yourself some room to work with.
 Do the same with one of the black wires.
 Next, strip back about a quarter-inch of insulation from the green and black wires, then connect those two wires together.
-I prefer slipping on a piece of heat shrink tubing, then twisting the wires together, soldering them, then covering the wire joint with a bit of heat shrink tubing, but you can just twist them together a twist a blue wire nut on them and secure the end with a bit of electrical tape if need be.
+I prefer slipping on a piece of heat shrink tubing, then twisting the wires together, soldering them, then covering the wire joint with a bit of heat shrink tubing.
+But you can just twist them together, then twist a blue wire nut on them and secure the end with a bit of electrical tape if need be.

 To power your accessories, you’ll need a yellow wire and another black wire.
 You can take the yellow wire off the same connector you got the green wire from, or you can take it off one of the 4-pin Molex connectors if it has one.
 Snip each wire, strip back about a quarter inch of insulation, and twist the individual strands together.